Read Machiavelli with voice, context, and method in the same frame.

 Machiavelli

 Perhaps.
-Yet even a limited view can remain powerful if it makes politics examined without the consoling assumption that rulers can survive by being conventionally good harder to ignore.
+Yet even a limited view can remain powerful if it keeps politics examined without the consoling assumption that rulers can survive by being conventionally good harder to ignore than it was before.

 Critic